MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 Project entries will be assessed by a judging panel on the following criteria:

 - Reproducibility
 - Scientific methods
 - Presentation
 - Novelty

 ## Registration checklist

 1. Register your team using this form []
-2. Get access to the data:
+2. Get access to the data by following the instructions at: https://mimic.physionet.org/gettingstarted/access/
-       a.
-Participants should complete human subjects ethics training (see here [site])
+  - Participants should complete [human subjects ethics training](https://www.citiprogram.org/index.cfm?pageID=154&icat=0&ac=0).
+Select 'Massachusetts Institute of Technology Affiliates' as your organization affiliation.
-       b.
-Participants need to agree to the MIMIC III data use agreement [site]
+  - Participants need to agree to the MIMIC III data use agreement.
-       c.
-Participants need to download the data  [site]
+  - Participants need to download the MIMIC-III dataset.
-3. Mark your calendar for presentation session on March 7 [site]
+3. Mark your calendar for the presentation session at the [BHI & BSN Annual Conference](https://bhi-bsn.embs.org/2018/) in Las Vegas on 7 March 2018.

 ## Submission checklist

-1. Prepare your slides in PDF or PPT:
+1. Prepare your slides in PDF or PPT format:
-   a.
-Presentations will be allotted at most 7 minutes.
+  - Presentations will be allotted at most 7 minutes.
-   b.
-Presentations must include: methodology, results and conclusions.
+  - Presentations must include: methodology, results and conclusions.
 2. Is your project reproducible?
-   a.
-Is your code available?
+  - Is your code available?
-   b.
-Could someone replicate your study cohort and analysis easily?
+  - Could someone replicate your study cohort and analysis easily?
-   c.
-Have you clearly cited your data sources?
+  - Have you clearly cited your data sources?
 3. Have you practiced and timed your presentation?
 The presentation should be no more than 7 minutes.
 4. Have you emailed your presentation to the challenge organizers at `data-challenge.physionet.org`?
 Deadline: 6 March 2018 (noon PST).
 5. Please arrive the conference room of the presentation session at least 15 minutes in advance of the start of the session and introduce yourself to the session chair.